 Eggshells are great for tossing in the compost, but you can also use them right in the garden.
 Toss some crushed eggshells in the hole while planting tomatoes & peppers.
 The calcium in the shells will give these plants the calcium boost they need, preventing blossom end rot.
 Coarsely crushed shells with their sharp edges can help deter snails & slugs from your herbs, lettuce, and strawberries.
 Just be sure to wash your eggshells first, unwashed they could attract rodents.

 #6 – Make compost or manure tea for fertilizer

 Instead of commercial liquid fertilizers, make your own natural fertilizer using compost or manure.
 Click here to learn how

 #7 – Recycled row covers & greenhouses

-Instead of buying row covers or costly mini greenhouses, reuse plastic bottles like milk jugs to protect fragile plants early in the season
+Instead of buying row covers or costly greenhouses, reuse plastic bottles like milk jugs to protect fragile plants early in the season

 #8 – Properly maintain your compost pile

 Having a compost pile might be the most important & useful thing you can do as a gardener.
 You get to cut down on household trash and turn that trash into valuable food for your garden.
 But if your pile isn’t properly maintained it can attract disease or rodents.
 Click here to read more about composting.
 Compost needs time to stabilize in the soil, plan to add compost about 3 weeks before planting